When you’re starting a new blog, the first question that comes in mind: How to choose a domain name for your blog.

 Some web hosting companies may give you a free domain for one year or a lifetime of your hosting plan.
 You can get it at no extra cost.

-Though it is recommended to buy the domain and web hosting from the different companies, you can get it in the bundle with some reputed web-hosting companies like SiteGround.
+Although I recommended buying a domain and web hosting from the different companies, you can get it in the bundle with some reputed web-hosting companies like SiteGround.

 - Select a perfect niche (the unique and, that you passionate about).